Pastors' Blog

 It tolls for thee.

 “No man is an island,/entire of itself,/every man is a piece of the continent,/a part of the main.”
-We cannot live in isolation from the world around us, our self-righteous pretensions and self-serving behaviors notwithstanding.
+The truth is we cannot live in isolation from those with whom we vehemently disagree, no matter our convictions and in spite of our differences.

-The stark truth, made more provocative by the Incarnation, is that God himself refused the isolation alternative, choosing rather to immerse himself in the lazar house of this planet’s quarantined inhabitants than live without us:
+The stark truth, made more provocative by the Incarnation, is that God himself refused the isolation alternative, choosing rather to immerse himself in the lazar house of this planet’s quarantined inhabitants, rather than live without us:

 “The people living in darkness have seen a great light; on those living in the land of the shadow of death a light has dawned” (Matthew 4:16).